PHHargrove/gasnet/docs/memory_kinds.md

 By default, the `configure` script does not enable support for any non-host memory kinds.
-Use of new configure option `--enable-memory-kinds` enables probes for the necessary headers and libraries for all available device "kinds" (presently only "CUDA_UVA") and enables the prototype implementation of memory kinds if such support is found.
+Use of new configure option `--enable-memory-kinds` enables probes for the necessary headers and libraries for all available device "kinds" (presently "CUDA_UVA" and "HIP") and enables the prototype implementation of memory kinds if such support is found.
 This is the recommended mechanism to enable memory kinds support, since it will enable additional kinds as they are added.
-For more detailed control for a given kind (such as "cuda-uva") the following take precedence over `--(en|dis)able-memory-kinds`:
+For more detailed control for a given kind (such as "cuda-uva" or "hip") the following take precedence over `--(en|dis)able-memory-kinds`:

   + `--disable-kind-[name]` disables probing for support for the named kind.